gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Form of Input Text for ``gnatprep``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The input text may contain preprocessor conditional inclusion lines, as well as general symbol substitution sequences.
+The input text contains preprocessor conditional inclusion lines as well as general symbol substitution sequences.

-The preprocessor conditional inclusion commands have the form:
+Preprocessor conditional inclusion commands have the form:

 .. code-block:: c